AnietieJohnson/Bank-Term-Deposit-Subscription-Analysis/README.md

 # Bank-Term-Deposit-Subscription-Analysis
 ## Introduction
-This documentation provides an overview of a Power BI dashboard created to analyze a bank term deposit subscription dataset.
-The dashboard contains measures and column charts that answer specific questions related to the dataset.
+This documentation provides an overview of two Power BI dashboard created to analyze a bank term deposit subscription dataset.
+The dashboard contains measures and charts that answer specific questions related to the dataset.
 ## Data Source
 The data source used for this analysis is the bank term deposit subscription dataset, which includes various columns such as age, marital status, education, default status, loan status, duration, and more.